-The digital revolution needs excellent teachers.
 Even as the content of digital instruction improves, accountable adults will remain critical to student outcomes.
-Digital fare will eventually replace much of the diagnosis of learning levels and provision of matching instruction, particularly in core knowledge and skills, that today distinguish excellent teachers from peers.
+Digital fare will eventually accomplish much of the diagnosis of learning levels and provision of matching instruction, particularly in core knowledge and skills, that today distinguish excellent teachers from peers.
 But successful teaching is much more than delivery of core instruction, no matter how effective.
-It also requires:
+It also involves the following:

-- Motivating students to take on next challenges and persist despite barriers; - Helping students with time and task management and other habits critical to success; - Building children's social and emotional skills and fortitude; - Mentoring and modeling life skills; - Addressing personal and family situations that may impede learning; - Helping students dig deeper into material and develop higher-order thinking skills (analytical, conceptual, and creative); and - Taking responsibility for ensuring learning outcomes, making changes when a student's learning growth stalls-below or above standards.
+- motivating students to take on next challenges and persist despite barriers; - helping students with time and task management and other habits critical to success; - building children's social and emotional skills and fortitude; - mentoring and modeling life skills; - addressing personal and family situations that may impede learning; - helping students dig deeper into material and develop higher-order thinking skills (analytical, conceptual, and creative); and - taking responsibility for ensuring learning outcomes by making changes when a student's learning growth stalls-below or above standards.

 These distinguishing aspects of teachers who produce outstanding learning results with more students are not ones that technology can fully replace.

-Teaching needs the digital revolution.
-At the same time, in order to become a true profession in which excellent teachers are rewarded and may reach more students over time, the teaching profession needs the digital-learning revolution.
+At the same time, in order to become a profession in which excellent teachers are rewarded and may reach more students over time, the teaching profession needs the digital-learning revolution.
 Digital learning has the potential to transform teaching in three primary ways, detailed in the pages that follow:

-• Enabling excellent teachers to reach more students.
-4 Great teachers will increasingly be able to: teach more students in-person as digital learning replaces portions of instruction in a personalized fashion and provides time-saving student data; reach students remotely via technology; and capture and share their

-- performances and methods widely through video and smart software that personalizes learning.
-Even among excellent teachers, people will thrive in various roles. - Attracting and retaining more of these excellent teachers.
+- Enabling excellent teachers to reach more students.
+Great teachers will increasingly be able to teach more students in person as digital learning replaces portions of instruction in an individualized fashion and provides time-saving student data; reach students remotely via technology; and capture and share their performances and methods widely through video and smart software that individualizes learning.4 Even among excellent teachers, various people will thrive in different roles. - Attracting and retaining more of these excellent teachers.
 As excellent teachers reach more students, they will be able to earn more out of regular per-pupil funds.
 The combination of higher pay and career opportunities made possible by digital learning will, in turn, help teaching attract and keep the best performers. - Boosting effectiveness and job options for average teachers.
-5 Average teachers will benefit as digital technology and the extended reach of their excellent peers take complex tasks off their to-do lists, enabling them to focus on the parts of teaching at which they can excel.
+Average teachers will benefit as digital technology and the extended reach of their excellent peers take complex tasks off their to-do lists, enabling them to focus on the parts of teaching at which they can excel.
 Through technology, they can also obtain real-time data and advice about how to help each of their students succeed, saving time and improving performance.
-Digital learning can enable average teachers to personalize instruction, which many average teachers find difficult or impossible to achieve with whole classrooms of students with a wide array of needs.
-Some new roles will pay less than today, but many will also require hours far shorter than today's typical fifty-hour teacher workweek.
+Digital learning makes it easier to personalize instruction, which many average teachers find difficult or impossible to achieve with whole classrooms of students with a wide array of needs.
+Some new roles will pay less, but many will also require hours far shorter than today's typical fifty-hour teacher workweek.5